oracle-livelabs/apex/nyc-genai-lab/1-create-app/1-create-app.md

 # Create an APEX Application

 ## Introduction
 In this lab, you learn to create an APEX application by importing data from a spreadsheet.
-APEX can build an app directly from a table created using the spreadsheet.
+APEX can build an app directly from a table that is created using a spreadsheet.
 Later, you learn to modify the pages and the theme of the application.

 **Note:** The screenshots in this workshop are taken using Dark Mode in APEX 24.1.

-Estimated Time: 10 minutes
+Estimated Time: 5 minutes

 <!-- Watch the video below for a quick walk-through of the lab.
 [Create an APEX App](videohub:1_a6bi2e62) -->